lgraubner/jquery-offcanvas/README.md

 Direction the offcanvas element is revealed from.
 Possible values are `left` and `right`.

+### overlay

+Type: `boolean`
+Default: `false`

+Adds an overlay to cover the content of the page.
+A click anywhere on the overlay will hide the offcanvas.

 ### overlayColor

 Type: `String`
-Default: `transparent`
+Default: `rgba(0, 0, 0, 0.7)`

 Color of the overlay element.
-By default it's not visible.
 Best suited are `rgba` values to add a decent looking transparency.
 You can use `rgba(0, 0, 0, 0.7)` as starting point to play around.
 The overlay will be smoothly transitioned into the view.

 ## API